-Feeling a little cabin-fever during the pandemic?
+Feeling a little cabin-fever?
 Sometimes even all the technology and gadgets in the world can’t solve that.
 Luckily, Cincinnati is surrounded by great parks, trails, and camping sites to get you out of your house and into the fresh air.
-According to CivicScience, 43% of Americans said they would partake more in outdoor activities during the pandemic.
-Additionally, 15% plan to hike more than usual.
-Are you up for the challenge?

-Check out these ten nature spots - all only 2 or less hours away from Downtown Cincinnati.
+Check out these 10 nature spots - all only 2 hours or less away from Downtown Cincinnati.

 - Miami Whitewater Forest- Only 25 minutes away, Miami Whitewater is a huge park in Ohio that is perfect for golfing, kayaking, biking, and picnicking.
 Enjoy a long walk or bike ride on its popular 7.8 mile ‘Shaker Trace Trail’.

 - Natural Bridge State Resort Park- Make the most of your trip to the Red River Gorge in Kentucky with Natural Bridge cabin rentals, about 2 hours away.
 Natural Bridge has ten hiking trails ranging from 1.5 to 7.5 miles, but if you’re wanting to relax a bit more, take a ride on the sky lift instead!

 - Little Farm on the River- Enjoy this fun camping getaway in Indiana -50 minutes from downtown Cincinnati and only minutes from the Rising Star Casino.
 Stay entertained with fishing at the pond, basketball, swimming, or miniature golf.

 - AJ Jolly Park- Go camping in Kentucky only 35 minutes away!
 If you’re ready to be active, this 1000-acre park is for you.
 It includes a Frisbee golf course, 4 baseball fields, sand volleyball, pickle ball, and much more.